-The current ratio is a company liquidity measurement that indicates the company ability to meet its short term debt obligations with its short term assets.
-The current ratio is an important measurement of liquidity as it focusing on the company liabilities that are due within the next year.
-The current ratio also might be used as efficiency measurement as it indicate the ability of a company to maximise current assets on its balance sheet to cover its current liabilities.
+The current ratio is a company liquidity measurement that indicates the company's ability to meet its short term debt obligations with its short term assets.
+The current ratio is an important measurement of liquidity as it focuses on the company liabilities that are due within the next year.
+The current ratio also might be used as efficiency measurement, since it indicates the ability of a company to maximize current assets on its balance sheet to cover its current liabilities.

 The formula for calculating current ratio is derived by dividing current assets by current liabilities.

 Current ratio = Current Assets / Current Liabilities